JacquesM27/PathPilot/README.md

     - [ ] Provides a list of available accommodations.

 - [ ] **Restaurants Module**:
-    - [ ] Offers a selection of restaurants for users to explore.
+    - [x] Offers a selection of restaurants for users to explore.
+    - [x] Offers the ability to add and manage a restaurant.
+    - [ ] Offers filter-based search and pagination

 - [ ] **Reviews Module**:
     - [ ] Manages user ratings and reviews for attractions, accommodations, and restaurants.